madelinelui/rsa-thesis/README.md

 Code for analysing 7T fMRI data for my thesis project.

 ## Credit where due:
-All code and functions for bootstrap simulation and visualisation are written entirely by me.
-Code for generating the dissimilarity matrices and the other supporting functions found in the main branch are originally written by Yulia Lazarova, a postdoc member of the lab.
+Code and functions for bootstrap simulation and visualisation are written by me. / Code for generating the dissimilarity matrices and the other supporting functions found in the main branch are originally written by Yulia Lazarova, a postdoc member of the lab.
 Modifications to the RSA code were made by me to wrangle the betas and dissimilarity matrices according to my research.